← Back to Law Exams Hub

 AIBE 2026 (All India Bar Examination): Eligibility, Syllabus & Exam Guide

-The All India Bar Examination (AIBE) is a mandatory certification exam conducted by the Bar Council of India for law graduates enrolled with State Bar Councils.
-Therefore, clearing AIBE is essential to obtain the Certificate of Practice, which allows advocates to practice law in Indian courts across India.
+The AIBE 2026 (All India Bar Examination) is a mandatory certification exam conducted by the Bar Council of India (BCI) for law graduates who wish to practice as advocates in India.
+After enrolling with a State Bar Council, candidates must qualify the AIBE to obtain the Certificate of Practice (CoP), which legally authorises advocates to appear before courts across the country.

-Notably, the editorial team compiles this information using official notifications and publicly available updates released by the Bar Council of India and other relevant authorities.
+This information is compiled and verified using official notifications and updates issued by the Bar Council of India and other authoritative legal education sources.

 What is the All India Bar Examination?